beegee115/masks/index.md

 Click either of those links to jump directly to the section in question.

 # First, and very importantly!
 I’m not a doctor.
 Or a lawyer.
 I’m making no claims or warranties about the masks that I sew, the filter media I’m providing, or any of the information that I have on this page.
 The information provided on this page is my personal opinion and has no implied or real medical validity.

+> TLDR: I'm not saying using this mask guarantees you won't get sick or make someone sick.

 I urge you to get your health information from trusted, reputable sources and to follow government guidance when it comes to protecting yourself and others.